 Impersonate another user

-Applies To: Microsoft Dynamics CRM 2013, Microsoft Dynamics CRM Online
+Applies To: Dynamics 365 (online), Dynamics 365 (on-premises), Dynamics CRM 2016, Dynamics CRM Online

 The actual set of privileges that is used to modify data is the intersection of the privileges that the Delegate role user possesses with that of the user that is being impersonated.
 In other words, user A is allowed to do something if and only if user A and the impersonated user (B) have the privilege necessary for the action.

 Implement single sign-on from an ASPX webpage or IFRAME

 Security role and privilege reference

 © 2017 Microsoft.
 All rights reserved.
 Copyright